 On a fine Sunday a few weeks ago I sat down with Frederika Fourie to find out more about Sunday Pop Up Eatery’s Farewell Summer event for this Sunday Times Neighbourhood article I wrote.
-Frederika is part of the team behind Sunday Pop Up Eatery.
-Chef Linde Watson, fashion designer Sheila-Madge Bakker and copywriter, strategist and foodie extroadinaire Frederika are bringing back Sunday lunch culture to Pretoria.
-Every time I think of Sunday Pop Up Eatery I find myself chanting ‘Sunday Funday’ from You’re the Worst (our current obsession).
+Frederika is part of the team behind Sunday Pop-Up Eatery.
+Chef Linde Watson, fashion designer Sheila-Madge Bakker and copywriter, strategist and foodie extraordinaire Frederika are bringing back Sunday lunch culture to Pretoria.
+Every time I think of Sunday Pop-Up Eatery I find myself chanting ‘Sunday Funday’ from You’re the Worst (our current obsession).
 (Read more on the online publication)

-We had the immense pleasure of attending their latest installment of Sunday Pop Up Eatery called Farewell Summer.
-André, myself and our dear friend Lezaan have a monthly Sunday lunch club and for February André and I decided to put our aprons in the drawer and take Zaan for lunch at Sunday Pop Up Eatery.
+We had the immense pleasure of attending their latest instalment of Sunday Pop-Up Eatery called Farewell Summer.
+André, myself and our dear friend Lezaan have a monthly Sunday lunch club and for February André and I decided to put our aprons in the drawer and take Zaan for lunch at Sunday Pop-Up Eatery.
 It was everything I expected and more.
-At the National Zoological Gardens we took a somewhat nerve wrecking but equally thrilling cable car trip up to the venue, a lookout point where you can see all of Pretoria.
+At the National Zoological Gardens, we took a somewhat nerve wrecking but equally thrilling cable car trip up to the venue, a lookout point where you can see all of Pretoria.
 We met some awesome new people like the ever so lovely Khanya (Yulu Ishii), bonded with some old friends and hung out with Anna, the amazing lady responsible for all the gorgeous pictures in this post.
 Whilst stuffing our faces with Linde’s amazing creations we also had the pleasure of enjoying Pretoria stretching as far as we could see.

 The sight, sound and taste compilation was spot on and our hosts ever so gracious.
-The menu consisted of an array of wholesome homemade breads paired with incredible flavours and a breathtaking dessert.
+The menu consisted of an array of wholesome homemade bread paired with incredible flavours and a breathtaking dessert.
 My favourite flavours were most definitely the smoked terrine, the pineapple chutney and the coconut and coriander chutney.
 The dessert was incredible!
-Pannacotta has never tasted so good, the rooibos syrup and stewed stone fruit was a killer addition to this well known dessert and the touch of mint added a nice freshness to it.
+Pannacotta has never tasted so good, the rooibos syrup and stewed stone fruit were a killer addition to this well-known dessert and the touch of mint added a nice freshness to it.